 No Claim Bonus in Two Wheeler Insurance

-Understanding NCB in Bike Insurance
+What is NCB in Bike Insurance?

 How is NCB Calculated in Bike Insurance?

-The following table shows how to check NCB in bike insurance based on the number of claim-free years-
+The following table shows how to check NCB in bike insurance based on the number of claim-free years:

-Number of Claim Free Years | Percentage of NCB Discount |
+Number of Claim-free Years | Percentage of NCB Discount |

 1 claim-free year | 20 % |